LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

       - name: auth
         x-displayName: API Authentication
         description: |
-          The following API is used to perodically issue an `API Token` using a pair of `API Key` and `API Secret`, which is provided by LG Open API Developer to B2B partners.
+          The following API is used to perodically issue an `API Token` using a pair of `API Key` and `API Secret`, which is provided by LGE Smart Solution API Developer to B2B partners.
 The `API Token` issued by this API must be included in the HTTP request header when calling the ThinQ Business API.
       - name: Device API
         description: |
           The Device API is used to search a list of registered devices, search the profile and status of specific devices, or control devices.
-If the Device API for multiple types of LG Electronics products purchased by a company is used, the LG Electronics account on which the products are registered or the location information can be assigned in the LG Open API Developer in advance.
+If the Device API for multiple types of LG Electronics products purchased by a company is used, the LG Electronics account on which the products are registered or the location information can be assigned in the LGE Smart Solution API Developer in advance.
 For home appliances only, it's possible to assign a specific LG Electronics user when calling the Device API to access the devices of that user.
 Before calling the Device API, the B2B partner or the partner's customer must register the device.
 As shown below, the purchased device must be registered and signed up for the service on the appropriate LG Electronics platform, depending on the type of device.

             |Device Type|LG Electronics Platform|
             |-|-|